 Rounding out this impressive technology suite is Cobra’s patented Dual Roll technology, which makes use of different curvatures along the top and bottom of the face, instead of using the same curvature on both sides.
 This helps to optimize launch on spin, particularly on hits above or below center.

-Performance wise, most players would consider the King F8 to be extremely fast, hot, and forgiving.
+Performance wise, most players would consider the Cobra F8 Driver to be extremely fast, hot, and forgiving.

-Most players who try the F8 are pleased by their drives, with most adding an extra 10-15 yards depending on the club.
+Most players who try the Cobra F8 Driver are pleased by their drives.
+Adding an extra 10-15 yards is not unheard of.
 Some golfers have been able to tack on even more yardage when using the F8.

 Those same players are quick to note how forgiving this Cobra driver is, and find that they’re hitting more fairways than they have in the past with other clubs.
 This club promotes a slight draw bias and seems to help most golfers achieve the trajectory and the accuracy they’re hoping to see.